CyberSecAI/CWE-Expert/README.md

 # CWE-Expert

-A CWE-Expert can be built for free in a browser in less than 5 minutes using the CWE Corpus files provided here in different formats.
+A CWE-Expert can be built for free in a browser in less than 5 minutes using the instruction and CWE Corpus files provided here.

 This repo contains

-1. Example prompts to be used with the CWE Expert.
+1. The MITRE CWE specification stripped down to the minimum required for CWE mapping as the corpus for the CWE Expert.
-2. How to build a CWE Expert
+2. Instructions on how to build a CWE Expert
-3. The MITRE CWE specification stripped down to the minimum required for CWE mapping as the corpus for the CWE Expert.
+3. Example prompts/questions to be used with the CWE Expert.

 > [!NOTE]
 > The code that creates the CWE Specification Corpus is [cwe_json.ipynb](./cwe_json.ipynb).